wshbair/blockly2hooks/README.md

 More example can be found on [https://github.com/XRPL-Labs/xrpld-hooks/tree/hooks-ssvm/hook-api-examples](https://github.com/XRPL-Labs/xrpld-hooks/tree/hooks-ssvm/hook-api-examples)

 ### Credits
-This project has been inspired and built using by [Ardublockly][1], we have modified, extend and adapt it to fit the XRPL Hooks development requirements.
+This project has been inspired and built using [Ardublockly][1].

+We have extend and adapt it to fit the XRPL Hooks development requirements.

 ### Acknowledgment
 This project has been funded by the XRPL grant program 2021